 - Support for linking teaching, scholarship or creative activity to public engagement or community partnerships.

 - The Archie Fund For the Arts and Humanities: (maximum award $6,000): The Archie award provides support for primary research and research travel domestically and internationally in the Arts and Humanities.
 Archie funding is typically used to support extensive research to be conducted either over the summer or during a paid Reynolds or Junior research leave.
-Please note that analogous awards for faculty not in the Arts and Humanities are the Social Science Research Fund and the Science Research Fund, both of which are administered through the Provost’s office (ORSP: http://research.wfu.edu/rsp/).
+All faculty are eligible to apply to the following Pilot Research Grant Program http://research.wfu.edu/funding/pilot-research-grants/ which is administered through the Provost’s office.

 - Summer Research Award ($6,000): This highly competitive award will be made available to a maximum of three (3) faculty members per summer.
 The College awards committee will select awardees based on the merits of the project, which may be conducted on or off the Wake Forest campus.
 The successful applicants will receive funding in June.
 Projects must be in advanced stages of development and execution to be considered.
 Applications must include: a project prospectus summarizing the project and explaining its significance to the field; a copy of the manuscript or project in its current state; and an explicit research plan and timeline for completing the project during the summer months.
 All proposals must be accompanied by a one-page letter of endorsement from the department chair (please follow submission guidelines as outlined above).
 The summer research award is intended to recognize the promise and importance of advanced research and to provide unencumbered research time in the summer to focus exclusively on completing a significant project.
 Faculty members holding this award are ineligible for summer teaching or other university related activities that would divert time and attention from completing the research or creative project.